 Parents will visit with administrators, staff and current Drake students to have their specific campus life questions answered.

-3:00pm Student/Guest Check-out - Residence Halls close by this time
+3:00: Student/Guest Check-out - Residence Halls close at this time

 Don't forget to collect the phone numbers, mailing addresses and e-mail addresses of all the friends you've made!